Metrical psalter: The Genevan Psalter

 One of the greatest metrical psalters produced during the Reformation, the Genevan Psalter, was authored for the Protestant churches of France and Geneva (called the Huguenots).
 It has been in uninterrupted use to the present day by the Huguenot and other French-speaking Protestant churches.

-The texts of the French Psalter were brought together from two independent sources: the poet Clément Marot and the theologian Théodore de Bèze.
+The texts of the French Psalter were brought together from two independent sources: the poet Clément Marot and the theologian Théodore de Bèze (Theodore Beza).
 Marot and Beza's psalms appeared in a number of different collections, published between 1533 and 1543; in the latter year Marot published Cinquante Pseaumes, a collection of 50 psalms rendered into French verse.
 The full psalter containing all 150 canonical Psalms, plus the Nunc Dimittis, appeared in 1562.

 The French psalms were set to melodies that were harmonized and altered for congregational singing.
 Music for the Genevan Psalter was furnished by Loys Bourgeois and others like Guillaume Franc and a certain Maistre Pierre.
 The composer Claude Goudimel harmonized these melodies with great variation in the complexity of the music.
 In some cases each part matches note for note, while others are contrapuntal or even motets.
 Even more elaborate musical arrangements were composed in the seventeenth century by Paschal de l'Estocart and Jan Pieterszoon Sweelinck.

 An example of the Huguenot Psalter is Psalm 134 (tune given above):